fengzhang427/LRD/README.md

 ## :heavy_check_mark:Pretrained Models
 The pretrained models for raw denoise is available at [Baidudisk](https://pan.baidu.com/s/1iMNrQh5P4g2prhhk2Tcu_g) (ujzm).

-The calibration results for dark shading is available at [Baidudisk](https://pan.baidu.com/s/1PIpvAgJtXSJMkCO_L8mAWQ) (dtg7).

 Due to the business license, pre-trained models for noise synthesis are not available now.

 ## :bookmark_tabs:Intallation